 When it comes to financing, you need a more serious approach to blogging.
 First of all, your blog is a good way to organize your knowledge, and help users deal with difficult moments.

 In addition, the financial blog is your platform for academic activity.
-This is a way to prove yourself as a financial specialist, scientist, analyst, find gaps in modern science, analyze trends and offer innovative ways to solve current problems.
+This is a way to prove yourself as a financial specialist, scientist, analyst, a person who finds gaps in modern science, analyze trends and offer innovative ways to solve current problems.

 History knows of cases when a blog became so expert and popular that its creator received dozens of offers – from creating guest publications to cool positions in leading financial companies.